 - i.
 Advancing divestment opportunities of legacy and passive investments to strengthen financial flexibility; - ii.
-Narrowing the discount to NAV;
+Narrowing the discount to Net Asset Value (see Defined Terms section for "NAV" and "Discount to NAV");

 Long-term

 - iii.
 Exploring capital raising alternatives; - iv.
 Growing the value of the investment portfolio; - v.
 Continuing to partner with management and directors with a proven track record of success; and, - vi.
 Investing in new businesses.